|

 Slides are not learning stand-alones.
 These are simply notes used to augment lectures.

-Dive Physiology: This is a collection of slides covering various dive physiology topics from a variety of classes (128 slides, 6.7 MB).
+Dive Physiology: This is a compilation of slides covering various dive physiology topics from a variety of classes (132 slides, 10.8 MB).
 Topics include hyper and hypothermia, PFO's, Ear Issues, Near Drowning, CO2 Issues, Shallow water Blackout, CO, Nitrogen Narcosis, DCS, Air Embolism, and Oxygen Toxicity.

 Dry Suit Diving: This is the lecture portion (229 slides; 21.7 MB) of my umich academic course in dry suit diving.
 The "Not Being Cold" portion is an extended version of slides furnished to me by Dick Long at DUI.

 I Am Certified, Why Not Authorized?
-This introductory slide set (31 slides, 3.11 MB) is used to explain the U of Michigan Diving Authorization process to those wishing to dive on university research projects.
+This slide set (29 slides, 2.83 MB) is used an an introduction to the U of Michigan Diving Authorization process for those wishing to dive on university research projects.
+The title comes from a frequent question from recreational divers wishing to dive on research projects at the University of Michigan.

-Oxygen Provider: This is lecture portion of the DAN oxygen provider course (133 slides; 14.3 MB) course with an extended lecture on diving maladies / physiology suitable for the umich academic diving community.
+Oxygen Provider: This is lecture portion of the DAN oxygen provider course (137 slides; 14.6 MB) course with an extended lecture on diving maladies / physiology utilized for the umich academic diving community.

 River Diving: This is the lecture portion (127 slides; 17.4 MB) of a river diving course based on the St. Clair River (one of the swiftest commercial waterways in North America) in Michigan.